What Your Sales Team Should Do After the Sales Kickoff

 Unfortunately, most sales managers are trained to be inspectors, not coaches.
 They are trained to review pipeline, inspect deal progress, and hold reps accountable to their number.
 They are not trained to diagnose skill gaps, provide targeted feedback, and facilitate deliberate practice.

-• A structured coaching cadence: A clear set of expectations for how often managers should be conducting call reviews, role-plays, and skill-focused one-on-ones.
+You need a structured coaching cadence: a clear set of expectations for how often managers should be conducting call reviews, role-plays, and skill-focused one-on-ones.

 Coaching also builds trust and engagement.
 Sales reps want to feel supported, not inspected.
 Managers who coach effectively can diagnose problems early, tailor development plans, and build stronger relationships that drive performance.